notsojug/jug-material/guava/slides/slides.md

 # What/Who?

-Guava is a ... fruit.
+Guava is a fruit.

-No, well, it's just Google's Java.

-G-java.
-Guava. (got it? nevermind)
+--

-Google's collection of utilities.
+Just kidding... it's Google's collection of utilities.

+--

+Battle-tested in production.

+Well unit-tested (286,000 test cases, as of 2014).

 ---

 # Why?

+Java 6 target

 Simple, clean code

-Battle-tested in production.

-286,000 test cases (as of 2014).
+Sane defaults

 ---